Freetrade vs Trading 212 – Which Broker is Most Popular?

 If you’re based in the UK and looking for a low-cost broker to buy shares and other assets – you might be considering Freetrade and Trading 212.
-But, you only need one brokerage account – so which platform is best?
+But, you only need one brokerage account.

 That’s exactly what we aim to find out in this Freetrade vs Trading 212 comparison.
 We cover all important metrics that should be considered – such as tradable markets, fees, payments, regulation, customer support, and more.

 Both Freetrade and Trading 212 are mobile trading apps that allow you to invest in stocks and other popular financial instruments.
 The two stock brokers carry a lot of similarities – especially when it comes to fees.

 That is to say, our Freetrade vs Trading 212 comparison found that both mobile apps are really simple to use – making them ideal for those of you with little to no experience of investing.
 Plus, both apps offer a commission-free service, so you’ll be able to invest in a low-cost manner.